vituri/TDA_workshop_EBT2024/README.md

 ## Installing the dependencies

 In this workshop I use several libraries with functions to deal with TDA, plots, graphs and so on.
 To easily install all of them, clone this repository and open it with VSCode.

+# Summary

+In this minicourse, we will explore the practical aspects of Topological Data Analysis using the Julia programming language:

+- Quick intro on Julia: basic math and data manipulation, its advantages over other languages like R and Python, how to run code;
+- Dealing with data: import and explore datasets from several types of sources like CSV, meshes and images;
+- A bit of data science: how to clean data, normalize coordinates, explore and visualize it;
+- TDA techniques: create simplicial complex, calculate persistent homology, visualize and interpret the Mapper graph, try different settings;
+- TDA like a pro: Try to reproduce some results found in TDA papers.

+The minicourse will be more useful if the attendee be able to run code in its own computer along with the explanations (although this is not a pre-requisite).
+The complete instructions and code used are available at https://github.com/vituri/TDA_workshop_EBT2024.
+The material presented is available as a book at

 # To-do: